 7. HP Officejet 7110 Wide Format ePrinter

-It is also surprisingly fast at up to 32ppm in draft mode, dropping to 8ppm when printing at 1200 x 600 dpi.
-With a three-year warranty (for a limited period) and a recommended monthly print volume of 800 pages, it is a great complement to a monochrome printer in an environment requiring maximum flexibility from an inkjet and capable of delivering great colour prints when needed.
+This isn't the newest or the brightest printer in this list but it is – by far – the most affordable business-ready A3 printer on the market.
+For professional large format printing, this wallet-friendly printer delivers some head-turning features like Wi-Fi direct printing, a 250-sheet paper tray, borderless printing and even an Ethernet port.
+The Officejet 7110 is also surprisingly fast at up to 32ppm in draft mode, dropping to 15ppm for normal mono printing.
+With a three-year warranty (for a limited period) and a recommended monthly print volume of 800 pages, it is a great complement to a monochrome printer in an environment requiring maximum flexibility from an inkjet capable of delivering great colour prints when needed.

 8. Dell C1760NW